Databricks SDK for Python

 Code examples

 The following code examples demonstrate how to use the Databricks SDK for Python to create and delete clusters, run jobs, and list account-level groups.
-These code examples use the Databricks SDK for Python’s default Databricks authentication process.
+These code examples use default Databricks notebook authentication.
+For details about default Databricks notebook authentication, see Use the Databricks SDK for Python from a Databricks notebook.
+For details about default authentication outside of notebooks, see Authenticate the Databricks SDK for Python with your Databricks account or workspace.

-For additional code examples, see the examples folder in the Databricks SDK for Python repository in GitHub.
+For additional code examples, see the examples in the Databricks SDK for Python repository in GitHub.
+See also:

 Create a cluster